girlcoderlucky/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web and converted their size to 32x32x3.
+New test images are way brighter and clearer than the training images and also not sure if all the signs are "German" traffic signs so chances of misprediction is higher.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]